 Curious to know where reclaimed water pipelines exist near you?
 Check out the following map from the Southwest Florida Water Management District:

 Unless it goes through AWT, reclaimed water is home to a number of useful nutrients that are also found in standard fertilizers, namely nitrogen (N) and phosphorus (P).
 Therefore, it is important to account for the nutrients in reclaimed water when applying fertilizer.
 Too much nitrogen can lead to runoff pollution and nutrient leaching, so it is important to be aware of the contents of your fertilizer and the amount used.

 Additionally, Sarasota County residents should take care not to purchase fertilizer that contains phosphorus.
 In many cases, Florida soil already has enough naturally occurring phosphorus.
 If you are curious about your yard’s soil, you can always arrange a soil test through UF/IFAS Extension Sarasota County.

 Managing your fertilizer input effectively will also depend on your source of reclaimed water.
 Different water reclamation facilities (WRF) will have different nitrogen concentrations in their finished product.

 Are you a reclaimed water customer in Sarasota County?
-Use the Bay-Friendly Fertilizing Tool below to adjust your fertilizer use based on your reclaimed water's nutrients.
+Use one of our Bay-Friendly Fertilizing Tools below to adjust your fertilizer use based on your reclaimed water's nutrients.

 You can help cut down on leaching and save our waters by fertilizing responsibly.
 To help you calculate how much nitrogen-based fertilizer your turf needs, use one of our Bay-Friendly Fertilizing tools below.